Circum Atlantic Speaker Series

 Other Black Diasporas Conference:

-Jesús Ruiz, Ford Foundation Post-Doctoral Fellow at Vanderbilt, "Ephemeral Dominions: Black Fugitivity in the Caribbean and Hispaniola"
+Jesús Ruiz, Ford Foundation Post-Doctoral Fellow, Vanderbilt University, "Ephemeral Dominions: Black Fugitivity in the Caribbean and Hispaniola"

-Miriam Erickson, Academic Support Coordinator, Vanderbilt Writing Center, “African Diaspora in the Spanish Atlantic World, 1791-1818”
+Miriam Erickson, Academic Support Coordinator, Vanderbilt University, Writing Center, “African Diaspora in the Spanish Atlantic World, 1791-1818”

 Justin Parker Jones, Leadership Alliance/ VU-EDGE Program Fellow, University of Pittsburgh, “Mapping the Diaspora of the Black Auxiliary Troops of Carlos IV of Spain”